OWASP/AppSecEurope2017/program/women-in-appsec.md

 </ul>

-## Want to sponsor the Women in AppSec?
+## Want to sponsor Women in AppSec?
 Great!
 Please see [the sponsor document](/assets/docs/AppSecEUConferenceWIASponsorshipOpportunities.pdf).

 ## About Women in AppSec